-Chennie Huang is a strategic marketing, communications, and sales advisor with a career spanning both the art and corporate worlds.
-She began in art collection management at The Ronald S. Lauder Collection before transitioning to corporate roles at NBCUniversal, Warner Bros.
-Discovery, and Kantar.
+She began her career in art collection management at The Ronald S. Lauder Collection before transitioning to corporate roles at NBCUniversal, Warner Bros.
+Discovery, and Kantar, developing expertise in media strategy and audience insights.

 She holds an Associate of Science (AS) in Architectural Studies from Boston Architectural College, a Bachelor of Fine Arts (BFA) from the School of the Museum of Fine Arts at Tufts University, and a Master of Arts (MA) in modern Chinese art historiography from the City University of New York.
 Additionally, she has studied Brand Management at London Business School and Logic for Economists at the University of Amsterdam.